 - 1. Effectively care for others and assist individuals to identify their needs, select, plan and implement appropriate care strategies - 2.
-Work in collaboration and partnership with others across a range of different agencies and disciplines within the care sector - 3.
+Work in collaboration and partnership with others across a range of different agencies and - 3.
 Empower and involve individuals as active participants in the care process - 4.
-Communicate effectively through a range of media and in a range of contexts
+Communicate effectively through a range of media and in a range of contexts.

-- Practical and group work sessions to develop assessment, communication and interpersonal skills - Use of case studies and work-based scenarios

-- Reflective papers and summaries on self-development of knowledge, skills and attributes - Use of VLE and Values Exchange to encourage discussion, shared learning and development and assessment of attitudes and values - Subject librarian contributes to study skills sessions on accessing and searching for information sources, using databases and Web-based sources - All modules are focussed on learning for and from the workplace and include opportunities for group discussions and sharing experiences.
-Some modules include group assessments
+- Practical and group work sessions to develop assessment, communication and interpersonal skills - Use of case studies and work-based scenarios - Reflective papers and summaries on self-development of knowledge, skills and attributes - Use of VLE to encourage discussion, shared learning and development and assessment of attitudes and values - Subject librarian contributes to study skills sessions on accessing and searching for information sources, using databases and web-based sources - All modules are focussed on learning for and from the workplace and include opportunities for group discussions and sharing experiences.
+Some modules include group assessments.